Listen to Maria Pränting explaining the mechanisms behind antibiotic resistance and spread of resistant bacteria.

 Bacteria can spread from one person to another through direct contact between people.
 Transmission can also occur indirectly, for example when someone coughs.
 If a person contaminates a surface (such as a doorknob) with bacteria, these bacteria can be transferred to another person who touches the same surface.
 Good hand hygiene is important to limit spread of pathogens and the risk of becoming a carrier of resistant bacteria.
 Still, even with good hygiene practices, bacteria are a normal part of our surroundings that we will be continuously exposed to.

-International travelers help spread resistant bacteria across the world.
+International travellers help spread resistant bacteria across the world.
 Any given day several million people will catch a flight, and if someone carries a resistant bacterium they will bring it along.
-Many studies have demonstrated that a large proportion of international travelers acquire resistant bacteria during visits in areas with a high prevalence of resistant bacteria.
+Many studies have demonstrated that a large proportion of international travellers acquire resistant bacteria during visits in areas with a high prevalence of resistant bacteria.
 In some studies, more than 70% of people travelling to certain geographical areas were colonized with multidrug-resistant ESBL-producing bacteria upon return.
 The risk is even higher for hospitalized patients, who are exposed to additional risk factors such as surgery and antibiotic therapy.
 Several hospital outbreaks have originated from patients transferred from another hospital with a higher prevalence of resistant bacteria.

 From animals to humans and from humans to animals